-2.3 New MFRSs, amendments/improvements to MFRSs, amendments to IC Int that have been issued, but yet to be effective (continued)

-(b) The Group and the Company plan to adopt the above applicable new MFRSs, amendments/improvements to MFRSs when they become effective.
+- 2.3 New MFRSs and amendments/improvements to MFRSs that have been issued, but yet to be effective (continued) - (b) The Group and the Company plan to adopt the above applicable new MFRSs, amendments/improvements to MFRSs when they become effective.
 A brief discussion on the above significant new MFRSs and amendments/improvements to MFRSs are summarised below. (continued)